vivekjag1/portfolioWebsite/README.md

 Technology stack used
 - React + TypeScript
 - Vite
-- AWS EC2
+- Vercel
 - Cloudflare DNS/SSL
 - TailwindCSS
 - Docker

-To run this project, run <code>npm run dev</code> in the console, and then navigate to https://localhost:80
+To run this project, run <code>npm run dev</code> in the console, and then navigate to http://localhost:5173